xizon/Uix-Page-Builder/readme.txt

 * Fixed an error in the builder sidebar scrolling.
 * Re-optimized the front page of the grid system and all the module spacing.
 * Simplifies the front page of the module styles and scripts.
+* The Editor supports Media.
+You can insert media files into the HTML Editor using the Parallax module.

 = 1.4.4 (September 19, 2017) =